alexolivier/cerbos-envoy-example-with-claim/README.md

    This launches Cerbos PDP (preloaded with the policies under `services/cerbos/policies/`), the sample API, and the combined Envoy container that bundles Envoy with the external auth adapter binary.

 3. Call the downstream API through Envoy using a fixture token (change `alice` to `bob`, `carol`, or even `invalid` for a denied example).
-The helper script signs the token with the local RSA key before Cerbos verifies it:
+The helper script signs the token with the local RSA key before Cerbos verifies it.

    ```sh
    TOKEN=$(python3 tokens/emit_token.py alice)